Skip to content

 Emotional Intensity

-Definition: The strength or magnitude of an emotional experience; how powerfully an emotion is felt.
+Definition: The strength or magnitude of an emotional experience.

 Intensity